 Press Locate to "home" selected fixtures with lamp on.
-(Section 4.1.2. p70).
+If fixture is patched on a handle with a fader, the fader controls the dimmer.
+(Section 4.1.2. p74).
 Hold locate and press attribute button to remove that attribute from the locate (e.g. to locate without changing pan/tilt, hold Locate and press Pan/Tilt).

 Select attribute to control using attribute bank buttons (labelled Intensity/Dimmer, Colour, Gobo etc), then turn the wheels to set fixture.
 Display shows which attribute each wheel is controlling.
-(Section 4.1.5, p73).
+(Section 4.1.5, p77).

-Open Attribute window onscreen (Window Open, Attribute Options) to select attributes from buttons and to control subfixtures of battens/arrays.
-(Section 4.1.6, p75).
+Open Attribute window onscreen (Open View, Attribute Options) to select attributes from buttons and to control subfixtures of battens/arrays.
+(Section 4.1.6, p79).